"""This module implements *deep simplification* for Real Closed Fields by

 # We know that ref_range is a proper interval, too, because

-# self.range is a subset of ref_range.
+# this_range is a subset of ref_range.

 assert not ref_range.is_point()

-if ref_range.start < self.range.start:
+if ref_range.start < this_range.start:

-if self.range.start in ref_range.exc:
+if this_range.start in ref_range.exc:

 # When gand is Or, weak and strong are dualized via